softavail/Push-Notification-SDK/ios/README.md

   1.3 Under the `Indentifiers` tab select `App Groups` 1.4 Enter a description and identifier (`group.` will be automatically added in front after you created the identifier) 1.5 Go to `App IDs` under the `Indentifiers` tab
-  1.6 Select your app, activate `App Groups` under `Application Services` and select the group you created a minute before
+  1.6 Select your app, activate `App Groups` under `Application Services` and select the group you just created

 2. Create `Notification Service Extension`
   2.1 Open your project